Document version: Key Concepts 2019.B, 14 November 2019.

 Reasonableness and human rights

 Decisions involving personal information affect individuals’ human rights as they expose individuals to a greater or lesser risk of their privacy being interfered with.
 As such, when assessing what is ‘reasonable’, organisations must view decisions through a human rights lens.
 This involves giving due consideration to any impacts on the right to privacy.
 When making decisions regarding personal information, organisations should balance any potential interference on individuals’ right to privacy against the broader purposes of the decision and other organisational objectives.

-This is reflected in Justice Bell’s comments in Jurecek v Director, Transport Safety Victoria.
-47 In that case, the Supreme Court of Victoria made the following statement about what constitutes ‘reasonable steps’:
+This is reflected in Justice Bell’s comments in Jurecek v Director, Transport Safety Victoria VSC 285.
+In that case, the Supreme Court of Victoria made the following statement about what constitutes ‘reasonable steps’.

-‘Practicable’ means feasible or able to be done.
-49 The word also incorporates an element of reasonableness.
+‘Practicable’ means feasible or able to be done.51 The word also incorporates an element of reasonableness.
 When the reasonableness or practicability of doing something is examined, cost is one consideration.
 Like other pieces of legislation which impact Victorian public sector agencies, the PDP Act may require an organisation to change its practices to ensure obligations under the IPPs are upheld.
-Processes and procedures need to be assessed and where necessary amended, time spent, attention given and costs incurred.
+Processes and procedures need to be assessed and, where necessary, amended, time spent, attention given, and costs incurred.

-The Commonwealth Administrative Appeals Tribunal has said ‘what amounts to reasonably practicable steps must be assessed on a case by case basis’.
-50 Organisations should consider the particular circumstances.
+The Commonwealth Administrative Appeals Tribunal has said ‘what amounts to reasonably practicable steps must be assessed on a case by case basis’.52 Organisations should consider the particular circumstances.